 Review this chart to determine where you fall in the AMI range so that you will know what properties on our list you can qualify for.
 For example, 30% AMI for an individual is $19,500 and 80% AMI is $52,000.
 Maximum income limits are adjusted for the number of people in a household.

-Unfortunately, federal housing laws do not guarantee the availability of affordable units, even to otherwise fully qualified applicants.
+Federal housing laws do not guarantee the availability of affordable units to all fully qualified applicants.
 However, if an affordable unit is available, you meet the covenant and property requirements, and you believe you are being treated unfairly in your attempt to become a tenant, you have the right to file a complaint to the government and have your complaint reviewed.

 If you believe that your access to an affordable unit is being unfairly hindered by the builder, property manager, or leasing agent, you can seek help from the U.S. Department of Housing and Urban Development (HUD) Housing Discrimination Hotline at 1-800-669-9777.
 Learn more at www.hud.gov/fairhousing.